• Posted on 2 Oct 2020

 Finding your first customers might seem tough, but with persistence, strategy and leveraging the support of others, you can go from zero to 100 users in no time.

-Emma: He probably doesn't need an introduction, I don't think...following along with the journey of UTS Startups and our community...
-So Sam you studied Faculty of Arts and Social Science, is that right?
+Emma: He probably doesn't need an introduction, I don't think... following along with the journey of UTS Startups and our community.
+So Sam, you studied Faculty of Arts and Social Science, is that right?

-Sam: Yes I did a Bachelor of Communications majoring in public communication, which is basically advertising.
+Sam: Yes, I did a Bachelor of Communications majoring in public communication, which is basically advertising.

-Emma: I always loved these extra stories where they didn't study something very "businessy" or "entrepreneurshippy" and then they've gone on to be a really successful entrepreneur.
+Emma: I always love these extra stories where they didn't study something very "businessy" or "entrepreneurshippy" and then they've gone on to be a really successful entrepreneur.
 And it was 2018 that you joined UTS Startups…

 Sam: Was it?
 I thought it was a little bit earlier than that?